lurgh/infinitive/README.md

 All topics are published with the `retain` flag set so any new client will get all current values; updates are only posted at startup or as individual values change.
-This does mean that clients could be susceptible to seeing old data if the service is no longer running.
-Looking for a solution to ensure MQTT clients can determine when monitoring has failed or stopped.
+This does mean that clients could be susceptible to seeing old data if the service is no longer running, so it is important that clients monitor the `/available` topic to determine the validity of the MQTT data.

 Communication with the MQTT broker is reasonably robust in the sense that a down MQTT broker will not block startup, and we will reconnect in event of network drops, restarts or similar.